Quarters (game)

 Quarters is a drinking game which involves players bouncing an American quarter or similar-size coin off a table in an attempt to have the quarter land in a certain place, usually into a shot glass (or cup) on that table.
-It is also played in South America, where it is called "monedita," Spanish for little coin.
+It is also played in South America, where it is called monedita, Spanish for little coin.

 The player bouncing the quarter is referred to as the "shooter."
 In some variations the glass is empty and each player has a separate glass to drink from, while in other variations the glass that the shooter is aiming for contains an alcoholic beverage.

 The quarter is customarily bounced on the face whether heads or tails.
 Some games may allow a player to bounce the quarter on the edge, particularly by rolling it down their nose.

-Gameplay
+Rules

 Each round starts off with a glass filled with a drink in the middle of the table and two people on opposite ends of the table having a quarter and a glass.
-Each player shoots his or her quarter at his/her glass until he makes it in, then the player passes the glass to the player to their left.
+Each player shoots his or her quarter at his/her glass until he or she makes it in, then the player passes the glass to the player to their left.
 If the player to their left still has a glass as well, the player taps that glass with theirs, and the player who has been tapped must drink from the glass in the middle of the table, refill it, then make the quarter into his or her glass before they get tapped again, with play still going around the table.
 If a player makes his or her first shot, s/he can choose to pass the glass to any player who does not currently have a glass.
 If there are enough people at the table, the group can add more shot glasses and position them equally spaced around the outside of the circle.